 Why Connecting With Your Email List Can Be A Game-Changer For Your Handmade Business

-If you did, when’s the last time you emailed them?
+If you've collected emails from customers and craft show attendees, when’s the last time you emailed them?

 If you’ve been regularly emailing them, you’re ahead of the game and doing awesome!!

-But if you haven’t emailed them in a while or EVER, you’re missing out on a great opportunity.
+But if you haven’t emailed them in a while or EVER, you’re missing out on a great opportunity to grow your business and engage with your biggest fans.

 So why is having a mailing list important?

-If social media disappeared tomorrow (and remember we’re still in a pandemic!), would your business survive without it?
+If social media disappeared tomorrow would your business survive without it?

 Social media is great for brand awareness, but not always the best way to turn your followers into buyers.
 Social media is passive.
-Followers can choose to stop and read your content or keep scrolling which a lot of us do.
-Plus, we don’t see content from everyone we follow because the algorithm changes all the time and prioritizes certain posts and accounts more than others.
+Followers can choose to stop and read your content or keep scrolling which a lot of people do.
+Plus, your followers don't always see content from everyone they follow because the algorithm changes all the time and prioritizes certain posts and accounts more than others.

 But with a mailing list, you’re in charge of it.
 You don’t need to depend on algorithms whatsoever.
-So when someone gives you their email address to sign up for your mailing list, they’re basically saying, “I want to hear from you, please email me.”
+When someone gives you their email address to sign up for your mailing list, they’re basically saying, “I want to hear from you, please email me.”

-So if you’re sitting on a list of email addresses you haven’t reached out to in forever, it’s time to draft up an email!
+So if you’re sitting on a list of email addresses you haven’t reached out to in forever, it’s time to draft up an email to send!

 But now you might be saying to me, “Okay, but I don’t know what to say??”
 Especially if you’ve neglected to reach out to them in months.